danielharrell/open-eyes-lect-2017-18/Open.md

 the jar's inside and outside has been removed, without the difference between inside and outside being erased.
-Or still more abstractly: we want the word "open" to mean that there is continuity, yet at the same time distinctness, or discontinuity, between inside and outside.
+Or still more abstractly: we want the word "open" to mean that there is continuity, yet at the same time discontinuity, between inside and outside.

 But here, then, is reason for doubt.
 For how can there be continuity and discontinuity at once?
 In this case, how is